CommonWealthRobotics/CommonWealthRobotics.github.io/README.md

 * the script takes all the .md files, shoves them into templates and hosts them
 * some files/folders have special metadata that the script used to populate the front page

+## Local Compile ##

+To compile the source locally and see the rendered changes, run:

+ nanoc view & guard

+and navagete to http://localhost:3000/ to view the local build.
+As you make changes, it will automatically compile continously.

 ## Adding A Tutorial ##
 A tutorial consists of a *Folder* in the *Content Directory* with one `index.md` file containing the tutorial info and multiple other `.md` files containg the steps.